confluentinc/schema-registry/docs/multidc.rst

     Multi DC with Kafka based master election

-In the image above, there are two data centers - DC A, and DC B. Each of the two data centers has its own ZooKeeper cluster, Kafka cluster, and Schema Registry cluster.
+In the image above, there are two data centers - DC A, and DC B. Each of the two data centers has its own |zk| cluster, Kafka cluster, and Schema Registry cluster.
 The Schema Registry clusters link to Kafka clusters in the respective DC.

 Note that the Schema Registry instances in DC B have ``master.eligibility`` set to false, meaning